Basic Personal Amount

 Search and Rescue Volunteers’ Tax Credit (SRVTC)

 Contributing to a Tax-Free Savings Account allows taxpayers to set money aside, tax-free, throughout their lifetimes.
 Although contributions to a TFSA and the interest on money borrowed to invest in a TFSA are not tax deductible, the income generated in the TFSA is tax-free when withdrawn.
 To contribute to a TFSA, the taxpayer must be a resident of Canada, at least 18 years of age, and have a valid social insurance number (SIN).
-The lifetime contribution limit for 2024 is $95,000.
+The lifetime contribution limit for 2025 is $109,000 for eligible taxpayers who were 18 years of age or older in 2009.

 Tradesperson’s Tools Expenses